Three Homemade Cough Syrups for Dry Cough

-- Then, store in refrigerator.
+- Then, store in the refrigerator.

 The syrup will stay good for two months.
 Take 2 or 3 big spoonfuls each day until you feel better.

-Also see: Discover the 5 Benefits of Ginger Water
+You might like: Discover the 5 Benefits of Ginger Water

 The properties of each one of these elements are perfect for a dry cough.
 The three of them fight against bacteria and are great painkillers.
-They also prevent the spasms that lead to dry cough.
+They also prevent the spasms that lead to a dry cough.